anualabi/rest-countries-app/README.md

 - User can search for a country using an `input` field
 - User can filter countries by region
 - User can click on a country to see more information on a separate page
+- User can click through to the border countries on the country detail page

 ### How To Use